 (left) Tempio di Marte Ultore; (right) its remaining entire columns near Arco dei Pantani

 The Temple to Mars Ultor was the main building of the Forum built by Emperor Augustus: Ultor means the Avenger and it is a reference to the 42 BC Battle of Philippi; Brutus and Cassius, the killers of Julius Caesar were defeated by Antony and Octavian (Augustus) and they both committed suicide.
 The three remaining columns on the right side of the temple give an idea of its overall appearance and until the 1930s they were its only visible part.
 The temple was flanked by two long and high porticoes each of which had an exedra, a semicircular building.

-In 2015 (and the initiative was repeated in 2016) it has been possible to better understand how the Forum and the Temple looked like at the time of Augustus thanks to visual reconstructions (external link - it open in another window) which were projected on the northern wall.
+Since 2015 it is possible to better understand how the Forum and the Temple looked like at the time of Augustus thanks to visual reconstructions which are projected on the northern wall.
 The temple had eight columns on the front and eight columns on the sides.
 The cella was unusually large and on special occasions, the Senators met there.
 The central part of the tympanum was decorated with a statue of Mars between Venus and Fortuna.